cylynx/veritas-sandbox/README.md

 Clone the repository, run `./build_image.sh` to build the custom jupyter lab docker image and `docker compose up` to start the service.

-To persist user data, modify the docker-compose setup to use docker volumes:
+To persist user data, modify the docker-compose setup to use docker volumes.
+The example below persists the notebook directory in the `./data/veritas` folder and the assessment sqlite db and artifacts in `./data/assessment`.

 ```
 version: "3.9"